Where accessibility meets metal.

 Empty States are a strong way to improve your user experience but they don’t have to start there.
 They should provide helpful text to guide the user somewhere else or suggest an action.

-Keyboard accessibility requires Focused States & Tool Tips for navigation without a mouse or use of one.
+Keyboard accessibility requires Focused States & Tool Tips for navigation without a mouse or the use of one.

 Viewable on all devices…